 Here's an interesting management controversy.

-According to research senior managers are happier and more satisfied with their compensation than other people in the organisation.
+According to research senior managers are happier and more satisfied with their compensation than other people in the organization.
 They find themselves more productive and well-compensated.
-They often feel that their organisation's culture promotes and nurtures employee motivation.
+They often feel that their organization's culture promotes and nurtures employee motivation.

 Lower level managers feel their department is well managed, teamwork and cooperation is rewarded and different ideas are valued.

 Yet, people in non-management positions don't share these opinions.

 The reason is actually surprisingly simple.
 Often times, you just don't know what your staff is thinking about or what they are currently working on.
 You are not a mind reader, but to get insights into your team, you don't have to be one.

 The truth is, modern workplace lacks two-way feedback.
 The Globoforce 2011 study found that 65% of employees want more feedback.
 Often, the only channel of feedback, are the well-known and dreaded performance reviews.
 More than 92% of performance reviews take place either semi-annually, annually or are never even scheduled in the first place.

 Yet, employees that have been recognized experience significantly higher level of motivation.
 The strong positive correlation between feedback and motivation has been proven for decades.
 Still, as a management tool, feedback is greatly underused.
 Over 40% of managers are even self-critical of themselves.
 They openly admit not giving it enough.

 Feedback is a critical component of a successful performance management program, which should be used in conjunction with setting performance goals.